kiefferdy/thesis-fusevault/README.md

 - Make sure Python is installed on your computer
 - Create a virtual environment with `python -m venv venv`
 - Activate the virtual environment by running `venv/Scripts/activate`
-- Install dependencies with `pip install -r requirements.txt`
+- Install dependencies with `pip install -r requirements_windows.txt`
 - Create a `.env` file in the root project folder, then add the [required environment variables](#required-environment-variables)
 - Run the FastAPI server with `uvicorn app.main:app --reload`
 - Access the server on `http://127.0.0.1:8000/` (default setting)